Visyond/website-hugo/site/content/casestudy/managing-logistics-and-risks-with-monte-carlo-simulations-sgm-shipping-services.md

   Managing Logistics and Analyzing Risks with Monte Carlo Simulations
 logo: /img/SGM Logo Color.png
 tooltip:
-  - title: 'Industry: Logistics'
+  - title: 'Industry: Logistics and Supply Chain'
-  - title: 'Function: Risk Management'
-  - title: 'Use Case: Risk Analysis, Monte Carlo Simulations'
+  - title: 'Use Case: Monte Carlo Simulations, Tornado and Sensitivity Analysis'
 client_ask: >-
   Founded in the 1970s, the Switzerland-based company focuses on operation and co-ownership of vessels, asset management, investment services, the all-round